L-wei-hao/L-wei-hao/README.md

 - 👋 Hi, I’m weihao.
 I am currently a Data Science immersive student in General Assembly, I have a background in AML and Compliance
 - 👀 I’m interested in Datascience
-- 🌱 I’m currently learning ... pyhton & SQL
+- 🌱 I’m currently learning ... python & SQL
 - 💞️ I’m looking to looking for opportunities in the data science field
 - 📫 How to reach me:  www.linkedin.com/in/loh-wei-hao
 <!---